voxpupuli/onceover/README.md

 Notice that the symlinks are not the ones that we provided in `environment.conf`?
 This is because the rake task will go into each of directories, find the modules and create a symlink for each of them (This is what rspec expects).

+#### generate_controlrepo_yaml

+`bundle exec rake generate_controlrepo_yaml`

+This will try to generate a `controlrepo.yaml` file, it will:

+  - Parse your environment.conf to work out where your roles and profiles might live
+  - Find your roles classes and pre-polulate them into the "classes" section
+  - Look though all of the factsets that ship with the gem, and also the ones you have created under `spec/factsets/*.json`
+  - Populate the "nodes" section with all of the factsets it finds
+  - Create node groups of windows and non-windows nodes
+  - Create a basic test_matrix

 #### generate_nodesets

 `bundle exec rake generate_nodesets`

-This task will generate nodeset file required by beaker, based on the fact sets that exist in the repository.
+This task will generate nodeset file required by beaker, based on the factsets that exist in the repository.
 If you have any fact sets for which puppetlabs has a compatible vagrant box (i.e. centos, debian, ubuntu) it will detect the version specifics and set up the nodeset file, complete with box URL.
-If it doesn't know how to deal with a fact set it will output a boilerplate nodeset file that will need to be altered before it can be used.
+If it doesn't know how to deal with a fact set it will output a boilerplate nodeset section and comment it out.

 #### hiera_setup